 All incoming graduate students, except those in MM-Opera, are required to take diagnostic exams in Musicology and Music Theory.
 The exams are given during the week before the Fall and Spring semesters begin.
-The student must pass all diagnostic exams before being allowed to enroll in courses in those subjects.
 Diagnostic deficiencies can only be satisfied in one of two ways: 1) re-taking the exam the next time it is given (one re-take only) or 2) enrolling in the appropriate review course.
 The student must satisfy all diagnostic deficiencies by the end of the third semester of enrollment.

 Each doctoral student must form a Graduate Advisory Committee.
 The committee consists of 5 faculty members: at least 2 faculty members from the major division, 1 from Musicology or Music Theory (at least 1 from Musicology for D.M.A. composition), and 1 from outside the MUSIC department.
 This committee administers the comprehensive and final oral examinations.
 Performance members of the advisory committee grade the required degree recitals.